Nevenall/sufficient-reason/System/Magick.md

   A feat is magick you accomplish in a single action.

   A working is a collection of feats unified into a single magickal accomplishment.
-It might be a lone mage's project done slowly feat by feat, or a single spell woven by an entire cabal.
+It might be a lone mage's project done slowly season by season, or a single spell woven by an entire cabal.

   A feat may take an entire scene to complete, or it might be instantaneous, it might even grant you multiple actions in a single round, but those will be mundane actions.
 You may only attempt one feat per round.

+### Feats have One or More Effects

   A simple feat may have just one effect, like dealing damage with a bolt of flame, but complex feats may have as many different effects as you wish.

-For example, your bolt of fire might deal immediate damage but also complicate the life or your target by burning away their false skin to reveal the android beneath.
+  > For example, you create a life feat to give yourself claws d8 and armor d8.

   Each effect is represented by an *effect die* and you choose how many, and how large, the effect dice of your feat will be.

 ### Effect Dice

-  Pick your Effect Dice.

-  These may be any number of dice of any size, you may choose an effect die larger then d12 by adding additional dice to that effect.
-The larger an Effect Die the grander the scope and power of your spell.
+  Pick your Effect Dice, the larger they are the grander and more powerful the scope of your spell.
+You may choose effect dice of any size and number.

-  If you wish to affect more then one target assign each an Effect Die.
+  To affect more then one target assign each an Effect Die.

   Successes | Effect Dice | Feat       | Examples
   :--------:|:-----------:|:----------:|:---------